How might we use virtual reality to

 Dr. Stitcher and other experts at the University of Missouri Department of Education provided the SCI curriculum.

 First of all, what will the students be learning in vSocial?

 Photo credit [x]

-We conducted a usability study to test safety and balance.
+We conducted a usability study to get feedback on our system.

 Our results were surprising, as most users struggled to understand how to navigate through vSocial.
 This led to several system changes.

 Several key findings surfaced from the usability test.

 60% of users were confused about VR controls, and only 57% of users felt confident in vSocial.